Websites are the lifeblood of the internet. But with over 1.9 billion websites online right now, you might wonder how a website can ever stand out.

 It all depends on how people use the website.

 For all websites, a designer creates a wireframe, indicating what elements go where.
-This helps guide a design towards a usable website before colors and fonts come into play.
+This helps guide a design toward a usable website before colors and fonts come into play.

 Web design can also refer to designing call-to-action buttons, from their color to their placement on the page.